TULiberalArts/Criminal-Justice/pages/student-life.md

 ## Awards and Scholarships
 The entire list of awards and scholarships for Criminal Justice majors is listed along with applications and instructions on the [College of Liberal Arts Awards and Scholarships page](https://liberalarts.temple.edu/about-us/resources/awards-and-scholarships?field_awards_department_nid=4596&field_awards_academics_class_value=All).
 Visit the [2017 Awards and Scholarship Recipients page](https://liberalarts.temple.edu/2017-award-and-scholarship-recipients) to see a list of the 2017 recipients.
-** THE DEPARTMENTAL AWARDS AND SCHOLARSHIPS THAT ARE LISTED HERE http://www.cla.temple.edu/cj/undergraduate/awards-and-scholarships/ NEED TO BE UPDATED AND SUBMITTED IN A TICKET SO THEY CAN BE PLACED ON THE MAIN AWARDS AND SCHOLARSHIPS PAGE HERE https://liberalarts.temple.edu/about-us/resources/undergraduates/baccalaureate-award-nominations.**

 ## Graduate Student Association
 Welcome incoming and prospective students!